Guide to Attribution Models in Google Analytics 4 (GA4)

 To check which attribution model is configured for your property, navigate to ‘Admin’, select ‘Data Display’, and then choose ‘Attribution Settings’.
 You will then see the attribution model used for your event-based dimensions.

-Here we can see the default ‘Conversions’ report in Google Analytics.
-Since this uses the ‘Event Name’ dimension which is event-scoped, it means the conversion and revenue metrics use the attribution model that is applied to the property.
+Here we can see the default ‘Events’ report in Google Analytics with a comparison applied to only show key events.
+Since this uses the ‘Event Name’ dimension which is event-scoped, it means the metrics use the attribution model that is applied to the property.

 Just remember, that different reports and dimensions will use different attribution models in Google Analytics.